kimoppalfens/kimoppalfens.github.io/_posts/2017-06-10-The holy grail of ConfigMgr diver management, or whatever you want to call it copy.md

 The script starts with reading the XML generated with the command above, and initializing the Tasksequence COM object.

-The script subsequently grabs the hardware model from WMI, and subsequently  goes through the XML to capture the package id that goes with that model.
+The script subsequently grabs the hardware model from WMI, it then goes through the XML to capture the package id that goes with that model.

 The script expects the hardware model to be present in the MifName Field of a regular SCCM Package by default, if that doesn't suit your needs, this config can be overridden by defining your own matchproperty